It's great that you're here!

 • You're not to blame and you didn't do anything wrong!

-• As a rule, the cause is an accidental, uncontrollable genetic peculiarity of the embryo.
+• Usually, the cause is an accidental, uncontrollable genetic peculiarity of the embryo.

 • Review general factors for a successful pregnancy.